Return to Quantonics English Language Remediation Index Page Arches

 Sææ ¤ur QELR ¤f umcærtain.

 Quantum ræhlihty issi ihndætærminatæ ihn any classical single event measurement.
-Quantum ræhlihty ¤nly ¤ffers a m¤dihcum ¤f "ænsehmble dætærminism" whæn ~classical serial (~pastistic and possibly ~futuristic), parallel (~nowistic), etc. ænsehmble ¤mniht¤rmæntings can bæ made.
+Quantum ræhlihty ¤nly ¤ffers a m¤dihcum ¤f "ænsehmble dætærminism" whæn ~classical serial (~pastistic and possibly ~futuristic), parallel (~nowistic), etc., ænsehmble ¤mniht¤rmæntings can bæ made.
 Single events have no probability and repeatable events are determinate (always probability one), thus from any classical view reality cannot be probabilistic.
 So, classicists assume reality is determinate.
 From this classical self-delusion arise notions of cause-effect, 1-1 correspondence, induction, proof, history as absolute, monism, formal 'laws,' etc.

 Eværy quantum pr¤cæss has ihts ¤wn ch3 sensory bandwidth limihted quantum v¤ting rights which ¤mniminish wihth ihncræhsing sc¤pe ¤f l¤cal comtext amd plurahlihty ¤f ¤thær ihnterrelating l¤cal amd n¤nl¤cal comtexts (cl¤se t¤ bæing a quantum 'definition' ¤f dæmocracy).
 Each pr¤cæss' subqpr¤cæsses have their ¤wn ch3 quantum v¤ting rights.
 Ph¤t¤ns v¤te.
 Quarks amd ¤thær fermi¤ns v¤te.
 Gluons amd b¤s¤ns v¤te.
 Nuclæi v¤te.
 At¤ms as systæms v¤te.
 R¤cks v¤te.
 Bi¤l¤gihcals v¤te.
 Oceans amd lakes amd ahll their at¤ms v¤te.
-Planets v¤te.
+Plahnets v¤te.
 Galaxies v¤te.
 Omnihværses v¤te, etc. Whæn wæings aræ v¤tings, p¤tæntiahlly ahll ¤f naturings aræ v¤tings t¤¤: quantum dæmocracy.
 Ahlways Planck ratæ amd subqharmonihcahlly amd ihncræmæntahlly v¤ting f¤r bættær, t¤gether.

 Aside: